Under the directives of the President of the State.. Khalid bin Mohammed bin Zayed inaugurates the Sweihan Residential Project

-In implementation of the directives of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, “may God protect him.”
-His Highness Sheikh Khalid bin Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Chairman of the Executive Council of the Emirate of Abu Dhabi, inaugurated the Sweihan residential project, which is being built as part of the integrated Emirati neighborhood projects, at a cost It amounts to 572.1 million dirhams, to provide 204 new residential villas for citizens in the Sweihan area.
+In implementation of the directives of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, His Highness Sheikh Khalid bin Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Chairman of the Executive Council of the Emirate of Abu Dhabi, inaugurated the Sweihan residential project, which is being built as part of the integrated Emirati neighborhood projects, at a cost of 572.1 million dirhams.
+To provide 204 new residential villas for citizens in the Sweihan area.

 During the inauguration ceremony, His Highness listened to a detailed explanation of the building specifications approved in the project and the advantages of external and internal designs, in addition to the components and details of the villa model, which were built according to the highest standards and the latest specifications, to meet the needs of citizen families and improve the quality of life of citizens.